 —3 sexual coercions involving drugs in private homes at parties, by high school peers;

 —5 sexual assaults by “dates” (whom I did not date again) who grabbed/fingered me without asking before I even knew they were going to do that, starting in my early twenties and spanning into my late 50s, in cars, private homes, an outdoor party, a beach.

 There were also uncountable male psychopaths, strangers who felt entitled to engage in assaults on my body via random ass-grabbing, “accidental brush-bys” and other groping and sexual attacks, including making kissing or sucking sounds, while I rode on public transportation vehicles or stood in waiting areas and hallways in various USA cities, throughout my teen and young adult years.

 Some jerks repeatedly yell out horrible, horrendous street harassment comments, known unaffectionately as “cat-calls,” most accompanied by graphic gestures, pseudo-sexual sound-effects along with vulgar and completely offensive language whenever any female happens to be in sight of them by being on a sidewalk or an urban construction site’s walkway.
 These are also too numerous to track, occurring throughout my life until quite recently (I am now 63).

 Send respect, healing, caring and compassion to all survivors and shut the disrespectful morons up completely.

-Add your stories or number or both on your social media of choice: #justyournumber and #wherewhatwhowhen
+Add your stories or number or both on your social media of choice: #metoo AND #justyournumber and #wherewhatwhowhen